compound-finance/comet/docs/README.md

 ### Get Asset Info

-This method returns asset information such as the collateral factors, asset price feed address, and more.
+This function returns asset information such as the collateral factors, asset price feed address, and more.
 In order to create a loop to fetch information for every asset, use the `numAssets` constant, which indicates the total number of supported assets.

 #### Comet